PDFs by language

 Your first cancer rehabilitation appointment will be a comprehensive evaluation of your medical history and current problems.
 This is called a pre-treatment assessment.

 You will be asked several questions, such as:

-Results of the pre-treatment assessment allows the cancer rehabilitation professional to develop a rehabilitation plan.
+The results of your pre-treatment assessment allow the cancer rehabilitation professional to develop a rehabilitation plan.
 This will be based on your personal needs and goals.
 The plan may include working with more than 1 type of cancer rehabilitation specialist.
 It will be shared with other members of your health care team.

 The treatment plan will include:

 A reassessment timeline.
 Some appointments will be used to check your progress.
-Your cancer rehabilitation treatment plan will be adjusted after you meet each goal or if you have any new symptoms.
+Your cancer rehabilitation treatment plan will be adjusted after you meet each goal or if you have any new symptoms or challenges.

 Most people leave their appointment feeling better than when they came in.
 However, you may feel sore or tired.
-If you feel too uncomfortable or are in pain, talk with your lead rehabilitation specialist.
+If you feel too uncomfortable or are in pain, be sure to tell your rehabilitation specialist.